Genevieve Artadi

-Genevieve Veronica Artadi (born July 1, 1982) is an American musician, singer-songwriter, and video producer who is the lead vocalist and occasional instrumentalist of the independent electronic jazz-funk duo Knower.
+Genevieve Veronica Artadi (born July 1, 1982) is an American singer-songwriter, musician, and video producer who is the lead vocalist of the independent electronic jazz-funk duo Knower.
 She was previously the lead vocalist of the electropop band Pollyn.

 Artadi has released five albums with Knower beginning in 2010.
-As a solo artist, she has released four albums and collaborated with artists such as Snarky Puppy and Thundercat.
+As a solo artist, she has released five albums and collaborated with artists such as Snarky Puppy and Thundercat.

 Early life

 Artadi was born on July 1, 1982, in Los Angeles.
 Her parents, who had immigrated to the United States from the Philippines, were both musicians who toured in rock bands when Artadi was a child.
 As a result, Artadi had an unanchored childhood, moving every two or three years.

 As a student, Artadi took classical piano lessons and Polynesian dance classes.
 Her first exposure to jazz came in seventh grade, when she listened to Natalie Cole's 1991 album Unforgettable... with Love.
 She attended California State University, Northridge, where she received a degree in jazz studies, before continuing her studies at California State University, Long Beach.